The title may have taken you back somewhat; after all, aren’t all emails secure? Honestly, that depends on what you consider ‘secure.’

 Gmail, while relatively secure, is not end-to-end encrypted.
 Google holds your emails on its servers and can, technically, access them anytime it wants.

 Worse, once you send an email to someone using another email provider, your email leaves Google servers, where Google is not able to protect it with encryption.

 The workaround: Confidential Mode

 Google has outfitted Gmail with a feature called Confidential Mode.
-Confidential Mode works by allowing your recipient to view—rather than receive—a copy of the email.
+Confidential Mode makes Gmail secure by allowing your recipient to view—rather than receive—a copy of the email.

 The email itself remains on their server, where they have complete control over it.
 It remains encrypted and cannot be read by anyone else—besides Google, of course.

 Gmail Confidential Mode users also have the option of setting an expiration date for emails and a passcode that the recipient receives through text to get access to the email.
 This adds an extra layer of safety to your email.